omearae/CSE-701-Elizabeth-OMeara/project2ElizabethOMeara/project2ElizabethOMeara.md

 ` recovered_SIR[i + 1] = E_6[2]; `\
 ` } `

-After iterating the above code for the specified number of time steps (`M`), simulated epidemic data is successfully genereated.
+After iterating the above code for the specified number of time steps (`M`), simulated epidemic data is successfully generated.

 #### SEIR

-The methods used above in the SIR model are the same methods used for the SEIR model, except with the SEIR vectors, event rates, event vectors and uniform deviate between (0, b_0), where b_0 is the sum of the SEIR event rates.
+The methods used above in the SIR model are the same methods used for the SEIR model, except with the SEIR vectors, event rates, event vectors and uniform deviate, `v2`, between (0, `b_0`), where `b_0` is the sum of the SEIR event rates.

 ### Determining the fitting window for the Least Squares Method